Responsible Pet Ownership: A Complete Guide

 Nutrition and Diet

-Proper nutrition is fundamental to your pet's health and longevity.
-The World Small Animal Veterinary Association (WSAVA) publishes global nutrition guidelines emphasizing that dietary needs vary by species, breed, age, activity level, and health status.
+What your pet eats has a direct impact on how long and how well they live.
+The WSAVA publishes global nutrition guidelines that stress how dietary needs shift by species, breed, age, activity level, and health status.

 For dogs and cats, choose foods that meet the nutritional standards established by the Association of American Feed Control Officials (AAFCO).
 Look for the AAFCO nutritional adequacy statement on pet food labels, which indicates the food has been formulated to meet established nutritional profiles or has undergone feeding trials.
 Consult your veterinarian about the most appropriate diet for your individual pet, particularly if your animal has health conditions that may benefit from a therapeutic diet.